nikomatsakis/babysteps/source/_posts/2012-02-25-serialization-without-type-information-via-impls.markdown

 `syntax::codemap::span` is defined as a record itself.

-So how do I generate code to serialize a type like `T` or `span` without knowing anything about that type is?
+So how do I generate code to serialize a type like `T` or `span` without knowing anything about what that type is?
 It turns out that we have a nice language tool for doing that: ifaces and impls (a.k.a., typeclasses).